Skip to main content

 Baking Rewards#

-Minters will receive 100% of the baking rewards on the collateral, where applicable, after deduction of 3rd party fees for baking, which are directly deducted by the respective 3rd party baker.
+If the collateral is tez, minters will receive 100% of the baking rewards, after deduction of 3rd party fees for baking, which are directly deducted by the respective 3rd party baker.
+A user can set or change the baker at any time.
+Remember that it will take some days until the first baking rewards start to accrue after a new baker was set.

 Burning#

-If minters want to retrieve the locked collateral, they can post the outstanding synthetic assets into the vault and burn the tokens.
-The collateral will then be released.
+If minters want to retrieve the locked collateral, they can repay their loan by posting outstanding synthetic assets into the vault and burning the tokens.
+This will release an amount of locked collateral in proportion to how many tracker tokens were burned.

 Minting Example Diagram, using tez Collateral#